tesselo/tesselate/README.md

 A few exceptions to the general rule are:

-- `pk` This keyword is interpreted as the ID or primary key of the objects.
+- `id` This keyword is interpreted as the ID or primary key of the objects.
 It should be used to get individual objects and to create or update them.
 - `data` This keyword is a dictionary with data for the endpoint.
-If a `pk` argument is provided or if the `data` dictionary contains an `id` key, the data is used to update the corresponding object.
+If a `id` argument is provided or if the `data` dictionary contains an `id` key, the data is used to update the corresponding object.
 Otherwise a new one is created.